aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/fields-overview/_index.md

 #### Date and Number Formatting in Fields

 When Aspose.Words calculates a field result, it often needs to parse a string into a number or date value and also to format it back to a string.By default Aspose.Words uses the current thread culture to perform parsing and formatting when calculating field values during field update and mail merge.
-There are also options provided in the form of the [FieldOptions](http://www.aspose.com/api/net/words/aspose.words.fields/fieldoptions) class which allows further control over which culture is used during field update.
+There are also options provided in the form of the [FieldOptions](http://www.aspose.com/api/net/words/aspose.words.fields/fieldoptions) class which enables further control over which culture is used during field update.

 - By default the FieldOptions.FieldUpdateCultureSource property is set to FieldUpdateCultureSource.CurrentThread which formats fields using the current thread culture.
 - This property can be set to FieldUpdateCultureSource.FieldCode so the language set from the field code of the field is used for formatting instead.